-Shooting leaves 1 deputy dead in suburban Denver
+Shooting leaves deputy dead in suburban Denver

-DENVER — Authorities in Colorado say one deputy has died and four others were wounded, along with two civilians, in a shooting in suburban Denver.
+DENVER — A sheriff’s deputy was killed and four others were wounded Sunday in a shooting in suburban Denver that capped a year of deadly attacks in the United States.
+Two civilians were also injured.

-The Douglas County Sheriff’s Office said via Twitter that the shooting happened after deputies were called to the scene of a domestic disturbance in Highlands Ridge early Sunday.
+The shooting happened after deputies were called to the scene of a domestic disturbance in Highlands Ranch, the Douglas County Sheriff’s Office said on Twitter.
 The suspected gunman was also shot and is believed to be dead and “no longer a threat.”

-The shootings happened at an apartment complex 16 miles south of Denver.
+Shots were fired in the course of the investigation at the Copper Canyon Apartments, a landscaped complex 16 miles south of Denver, the sheriff’s office said.
+Residents in the vicinity were advised to stay inside and avoid exterior walls and windows.

 A hospital where three people were taken for treatment says those people suffered noncritical injuries.
 Another nearby hospital said it received four patients but wouldn’t release their conditions.